syncfusion-content/maui-docs/MAUI/LinearProgressBar/migration.md

 # Migrate from Xamarin.Forms SfLinearProgressBar to .NET MAUI SfLinearProgressBar

-To make the migration from the [Xamarin SfLinearProgressBar](https://www.syncfusion.com/xamarin-ui-controls/xamarin-progressbar) to `.NET MAUI SfLinearProgressBar` easier, most of the APIs from the Xamarin ProgressBar were kept in the .NET MAUI ProgressBar.
+To make the migration from the [Xamarin SfLinearProgressBar](https://www.syncfusion.com/xamarin-ui-controls/xamarin-progressbar) to `.NET MAUI SfLinearProgressBar` easier, most of the APIs from the Xamarin SfLinearProgressBar were kept in the .NET MAUI SfLinearProgressBar.
 However, to maintain the consistency of API naming in the .NET MAUI SfLinearProgressBar, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Initialize control

-To initialize the control, import the ProgressBar namespace and initialize the ProgressBar as shown in the following code sample.
+To initialize the control, import the ProgressBar namespace and initialize the SfLinearProgressBar as shown in the following code sample.

 <table>
 <tr>
-<th>Xamarin ProgressBar</th>
+<th>Xamarin SfLinearProgressBar</th>
-<th>.NET MAUI ProgressBar</th></tr>
+<th>.NET MAUI SfLinearProgressBar</th></tr>
 <tr>
 <td>
 {% tabs %}